Neuronetics

 Neuronetics is a Malvern, PA based, publicly traded company incorporated in Delaware in April 2003, that develops non-invasive treatments for psychiatric disorders that have shown resistance or lack of improvement using traditional medicine.
 The treatments are based upon neuromodulation technology.

-Neuronetics became "first and only Food and Drug Administration (FDA) approval for the clinical treatment of a specific form of medication-refractory depression using a TMS Therapy device (FDA approval K061053)."
+Neuronetics became the "first and only Food and Drug Administration (FDA) approval for the clinical treatment of a specific form of medication-refractory depression using a TMS Therapy device (FDA approval K061053)."

 They manufacture a transcranial magnetic stimulation device, NeuroStar.
 The NeuroStar TMS therapy is delivered via a precisely positioned magnetic coil against the patient's head.